2017/18 Program Handbook

 - Other program delivery requirements

-- All SOM+D attending students may borrow equipment, for which they have received training, on a first come, first serve basis, for curriculum-based projects.
+- All currently registered SOM+D students may borrow equipment, for which they have received training, on a first come, first serve basis, for curriculum-based projects.
 The equipment and technology available are dependent on the program.

 Note: SOM+D reserves the right to adjust the order of equipment sign-out requests and to amend the contents of equipment sign-outs to ensure in-class instructional equipment is available and other program delivery requirements are first met.